team-uhp/team-uhp.github.io/index.md

 - The following sections document the development history of BowFolios.

 ## Team
-TeamUHp! is designed, implemented, and maintained by name1, name2
+TeamUHp! is designed, implemented, and maintained by Jayden Francoise, Matthew Matsumoto, Raymond Acker, Joan Zara, and Jun Xiang (Juno) Zeng.

 <div class="team">